Shopify/unity-buy-sdk/EXAMPLES.md

 cart.LineItems.Delete(firstProduct, selectedOptions);
 ```

-### Native web view checkout
+## Native web view checkout

 After creating an instance of `Cart` and adding items to it, you can use the `CheckoutWithNativeWebView` method to
-start a native modal overlay on top of your game with a web view containing the checkout for the cart.
+start a native modal overlay on top of your game with a web view that contains the checkout for the cart.

-`CheckoutWithNativeWebView` which takes in 3 callback parameters:
+`CheckoutWithNativeWebView` takes in 3 callback parameters:

 * `CheckoutSuccessCallback` is called when the user has completed a checkout successfully.
 * `CheckoutCancelCallback` is called when the user cancels out of the checkout.
 * `CheckoutFailureCallback` is called when an error was encountered during the web checkout.
-The callback will be passed an instance of `ShopifyError` describing the issue.
+The callback will pass an instance of `ShopifyError` describing the issue.

 ```cs
 // Sample code for adding some product variants to your cart.